 Enrolment is when you officially become a student at Newham College.
-Whatever your aspirations – employment, apprenticeship, university – we are here to provide you with the best opportunities to get to where you want to be.
-We are so pleased that you have chosen Newham College – your future starts here.
+Whatever your aspirations – employment, apprenticeship, or university – we are here to provide you with the best opportunities to get to where you want to be.

-In order to be enrolled successfully, you must bring a photo ID, evidence of exam results or qualifications, and details of any loans or financial assistance you’re applying for if you’re 19+.
-A full list of the documentation required is listed in the “What documents do I need to bring with me?” section below.
+If you’re aged 19+, a full list of the documentation required is listed in the “What documents do I need to bring with me?” section below.

-If you have any other questions, please call the Admissions Team on 020 8257 4000 or email firstname.lastname@example.org.
+If you have any other questions, contact the Admissions Team at email@example.com.

 It is not too late to reconsider your choices or change your plans.
 Whether you’re just looking to learn something new, have clear career goals in mind or have been out of education for a while, our teams will be on hand to discuss your study options and get you started.